vuejs/vue2-ssr-docs/en/basic.md

 ```

 This is the most basic API to render a Vue app on the server.
 However, this is far from sufficient for a real world server-rendered app.
 In the following chapters we will cover the common issues encountered and how to deal with them.

+As you read along, it would also be helpful to refer to the official [HackerNews Demo](https://github.com/vuejs/vue-hackernews-2.0/), which makes use of most of the techniques covered in this guide.

+We also realize it could be quite challenging to build a server-rendered Vue app if you are not already familiar with webpack, Node.js and Vue itself.
+If you prefer a higher-level solution that provides a smoother on-boarding experience, you should probably give [Nuxt.js](http://nuxtjs.org/) a try.
+It's built upon the same Vue stack but abstracts away a lot of the complexities, and provides some extra features such as static site generation.
+However, it may not suit your use case if you need more direct control of your app's structure.
+And it would still be beneficial to read through this guide to better understand how things work together.